jsreport/docs/docs/scripts.md

 }
 ```

-## request, response, reporter

-* `req.template` - modify report template, mostly `content` and `helpers` attributes
-* `req.data` - json object used to modify report input data
-* `req.headers` - json object used to read input headers
-* `res.content` - byte array with output report
-* `res.headers` - output headers
-* `req.reporter.render(request, cb)` - invoke rendering process of another template

-## Multiple scripts
-You can associate multiple scripts to the report template.
-The scripts are then serially executed one after one in the order specified in the jsreport studio.

-## Global scripts
-You can set up a script to run for every single template by adding flag `isGlobal`.
-This can be done for example in jsreport studio script's properties.
-Global script can be useful for common tasks like adding common helpers or settings to templates.

 ## phantom-pdf note
 Please note that some recipes like [phantom-pdf](/learn/phantom-pdf) are invoking the whole rendering process for the main page and also for headers and footers.
 This causes the custom script to be invoked multiple times - for main page, header and footer.
 To determine calls from header or footer use `req.options.isChildRequest` property.